msp1974/visonic_proxy/README.md

 ### Run as a HA addon

-Copy all files into addons local directory
-Refresh list of addons
+Copy all files into addons local directory in a visonic_proxy folder Refresh list of addons
 Install through Addons UI